svelte-friends/starter/README.md

 ### Run the project

 After enter inside of the project folder with `cd starter` command, run the `yarn` or `npm install` command.<br/>
-When the process to install dependencies finish, just run the `yarn dev` command to build the project and after this, the `live-server build` command.
+When the process to install dependencies finish, just run the `yarn dev` or `yarn watch` (to watch your changes) command to build the project and after this, the `live-server build` command.
 The project will open automatically on web browser.

 ### Unit Tests